rutgersdh/warservicebureau/_texts/ainsworthwpe-annotated.md

 The trip over was wonderful.
 The sea was very calm and the weather beautiful all the way over except for about two days when it blew up rather rough and as the seas caught us sideways the boat rocked to beat the band.
 It sometimes rocked so that for hours if you were sitting on deck you were looking alternatively at the sky above and the water beneath you and unless you braced your steamer chair you would slide, chair and all across the deck.
 Many of the men were dreadfully seasick but it did not effect me in the least, in fact I thoroughly enjoyed it.

 I have often heard what
-<p class="centered small add">[3]</p> a wonderful sight land is after days at sea but never realized is until I saw it at the end of our voyage.
+<p class="centered small add">[3]</p> a wonderful sight land is after days at sea but never realized it until I saw it at the end of our voyage.

  Of our debarking and train trip I may say little except that the scenery was wonderful but in a different way from America.
-Our beautiful sections as a rule are the wild ones but the beautiful sections of France are after the cultivated ones.
+Our beautiful sections as a rule are the wild ones but the beautiful sections of France are often the cultivated ones.

 At present our company is billetted in an old French estate surrounded by vineyards.
 The officers live in the chateau which is a great white stone house with a tile roof (one of the originals from which the millionaires take their plans for their seaside homes)

 I have a nice big room with an adjoining second floor parlour.
 In back there is a terrace with a  palm and rose garden containing a wonderful pagoda.
-A brook with a deep curving hole runs *thru* [sic] a nearby meadow and affords the men an opportunity for bathing.
+A brook with a deep swimming hole runs *thru* [sic] a nearby meadow and affords the men an opportunity for bathing.
 The days are very warm and the nights cool.

 What more could one ask for?